Kish-Siva-1/gym_rails_project/README.md

 # Gym App

-The Gym App is designed to allow users to track information about the their gym routines.
+The Gym App is designed to allow users to track information about their gym routines.
 This includes the weight and the number of repetitions that they want to lift for a specific piece of equipment.
 The user is also able to perform CRUD actions such as create, read, update and destroy on the routines and associated workouts.

 ## Installation